Vorlonhomeworld/BBCL/14 Basic Decisions.md

 # Basic Decisions

-**S**o far, we've had Common List print things for us, now we'll get into Common Lisp's decision making ability.
+**S**o far, we've had Common Lisp print things for us, now we'll get into Common Lisp's decision making ability.
 We'll start simple and build out from there.
 First, we'll look at the **Let** and **Case** functions.

 **Let** allows us to set up a variable to equal something, for example if I wanted to set up a program that asked for a password, I could use the **Let** function